Driver killed after fleeing Texas Border Patrol checkpoint in a stolen car and shooting at officers

 After the shootout, another video captured the man’s car wedged in a ditch with its driver’s side door and trunk flung open.

-There is no current risk to the public, DPS said in a post on X. However, drivers are being asked to avoid I-10 near the town of Kent while investigators remain on the scene.
+There is no current risk to the public, DPS said in a post on X. However, drivers were asked to avoid I-10 near the town of Kent while investigators remain on the scene.

 Though the incident occurred on the US side of the checkpoint, it is unclear whether the new barrier was involved.